wlsf82/cv/README.md

 In this book you will find a collection of practices to implement end to end test automation in the web applications development process, using the Protractor framework.

-NOTE: This is also available in Portuguese through [link](http://casadocodigo.com.br/products/livro-protractor).
+NOTE: This is also available in Portuguese through the following [link](http://casadocodigo.com.br/products/livro-protractor).

 #### YouTube channel: [Learning Protractor](https://www.youtube.com/user/wlsf82/videos)